Round Bottom Background

 Requesting Temporary Orders

 K.S.A.
 Section 23-2707 outlines the types of orders that may be requested and granted—these are discussed in detail below.
 When the party requests a temporary order, the court will docket the matter for a hearing within 21 days.
 The non-filing party will receive notice of the hearing and be permitted to appear at the hearing to present competing evidence.
 However, most orders may also be issued ex parte, meaning without the non-filing parent being present.
 These types of orders are reserved for extraordinary circumstances, particularly outside the context of a restraining order.
-Any ex parte order will expire upon the beginning of the hearing regarding a temporary order, with any order resulting from the hearing severing to replace the ex parte order.
+Any ex parte order will expire upon the beginning of the hearing regarding a temporary order, with any order resulting from the hearing serving to replace the ex parte order.

 Restraining Orders

-There are more aggressive restraining orders a party can request in temporary orders.
-If there is a risk or threat of violence between the parties, the petitioner can request that the court enter a full restraining order either through the divorce or under the Protection from Abuse Act, which allows parties to initiate a separation action solely regarding the contact between the parties.
+There are more aggressive restraining orders that a party can request in temporary orders.
+If there is a risk or threat of violence between the parties, the petitioner can request that the court enter a complete restraining order either through the divorce or under the Protection from Abuse Act, which allows parties to initiate a separation action solely regarding the contact between the parties.
 This idea is present in Crim v.
 Crim, where the court found that this sort of request can be sought after despite the fact that a divorce is also pending.

 Possession of the Marital Residence Order

 This means that at any time, the “ousted” spouse can return home against the other spouse’s wishes; police will not be able to remove the spouse unless violence or the threat of violence exists.
-A possession of residence order alters this, allowing the spouse that remains in the home to enjoy peace of mind knowing the agreement can be enforced if needed.
+A possession of residence order alters this, allowing the spouse who remains in the home to enjoy peace of mind knowing the agreement can be enforced if needed.

 Spousal Support Orders